Jump to video!

-Green curry is a classic Thai dish that's famous all over the world.
-You may have tried making the curry using store bought paste, but perhaps it's time to try making it from scratch? 🙂
+Green curry is a classic Thai dish that is a staple in Thai restaurants all over the world.
+You may have tried making the curry using store bought paste, but perhaps it's time to try making it from scratch?
+There's nothing like eating a curry that you made with your own homemade paste.
+Once you're done, try making red curry paste next as many of the ingredients are similar.

 Why make curry paste from scratch?